 Some of the other places I stopped were LOVE Park named for the famous Love sculpture and a popular attraction for tourists and locals alike, and the Cathedral Basilica of Saints Peter and Paul.
 This is the largest Catholic church in Pennsylvania, and its Palladian architecture and dome on top of the building are quite distinctive (though I found the fact that two saints share a basilica almost as interesting as the architecture, and wondered how it was decided whom got top billing).

-I also stopped in to see the Liberty Bell, and for a quickie (tour that is) at Independence Hall, which also happened to free and a great way to get a refresher on my American history.
+I also stopped in to see the Liberty Bell, and for a quickie (tour that is) at Independence Hall, which also happened to be free, and a great way to get a refresher on my American history.

 That people were lined up out door of the Art Deco Store front was a good sign.
 Inside, the walls are covered with autographed photos of celebrities who have dined at Jim’s Steaks.
 You tell your order to the cook standing behind the counter and watch as he customizes your cheesesteak, adding Cheez Wiz, provolone or American cheese, fried onions, peppers, mushrooms.
 I kept it my order pretty simple, adding only provolone and fried onions.
 It was absolutely delicious, and the perfect finish to my day in Philadelphia.

 Have you ever been to Philadelphia?